Old Georgian Club

 Old Georgian Club is an Argentine sports club.
 Although headquartered in Buenos Aires, most of Old Georgian's facilities and venue are located on Quilmes.
 Founded in 1908 by alumni of St. George's College of Quilmes, the club sees itself as a pillar of Buenos Aires' British community.

 The rugby union team currently competes in Primera C, the fourth division of the URBA league system, while its field hockey teams are affiliated to the Buenos Aires Hockey Association.
 Other sections of the club are basketball, and football.

 In cricket, Old Georgian was member of the Argentine Cricket Association and played in the national league.
 Many old Georgians have played for the Argentina national team.

 History

-On April 28, 1908, headmaster of St. George's college Joseph Stevenson, and sixteen alumni established Old Georgian Club.
+On April 28, 1908, the headmaster of St. George's college Joseph Stevenson, and sixteen alumni established Old Georgian Club.
 The rugby team entered the River Plate Rugby Union Championship (current Argentine Rugby Union) in 1935, winning the 1937, 1938 and 1939 championships.

 Rugby was incorporated as sport into the St. George's College of Quilmes, Buenos Aires, in 1921.
 Two years later, the first match between the St. George's students and former alumni (self-named "Old Georgian") was played.

-The team affiliated to the Argentine Rugby Union in 1935, and due to its high performances Old Georgian was invited to play in first division in 1936.
+The team was affiliated with the Argentine Rugby Union in 1935, and due to its high performances Old Georgian was invited to play in first division in 1936.
 The first match at the top level was played on May 11, 1936 against Pacific Club (today San Martín) winning 11-5.